 I am a tea fan.

 Let me rephrase that: I am a tea fanatic.
-I absolutely love the stuff, and typically drink three to four cups every day.
+I absolutely love the stuff.
+I typically drink three to four cups every day.

 Creating a Tea Habit